MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template.md

 ## Issues and feedback

-- To report an issue with the Patient Assessment sample app template, visit this link.
+- To report an issue with the Patient Assessment sample app template, visit this link. **NEED LINK**

-- If you would like to engage with us to build on the accelerator, please visit this link.
+- If you would like to engage with us to build on the accelerator, please visit this link. **NEED LINK**

 ## Next step

-Deploy and configure the [Patient Scheduling and Screening Template].
+Deploy and configure the [Patient Scheduling and Screening Template](patient-scheduling-screening-template-deploy.md).

 ## Disclaimer